theiagen/wm_training_202205/docs/exercises/exercise_00.md

  <summary> 1.2 Hint
  </summary><br />

  The total number of reads is captured as `qc_stats.read_total` in the `fastq-scan` output json file.
-The [`jq`](https://stedolan.github.io/jq/) is a powerful resources included in the `staphb/fastq-scan:0.4.4` [Dockerfile](https://github.com/StaPH-B/docker-builds/blob/master/fastq-scan/0.4.4/Dockerfile#L20) capable of parsing JSON files for specific outputs.
+Think of ways to parse the fastq-scan output file to capture this value.

  Check out the [fastq-scan StaPH-B Docker Builds README.md](https://github.com/StaPH-B/docker-builds/tree/master/fastq-scan/0.4.4) before seeing the final solution!